Internationals and Expats

 • Preventive checks and screenings

-BIG-registered Physician Assistants (PA) and Nurse Practitioners (NP/VS) work fully independently and can handle many consultations and treatments.
+Did you know?
+Our BIG-registered PAs and NPs/VSs work fully independently and can handle many consultations and treatments.—–Insurance and Payment

 Out-of-Hours Care

-All referrals to specialists are made through your GP, PA, or NP/VS:
+Referrals: All referrals to specialists are made through your GP, PA, or NP/VS. This ensures you see the right specialist and avoids unnecessary tests and costs.

 Sign up today and enjoy the benefits of Student Arts: